To eat or not to eat in the car?

 If you have only one child, you can probably be a little more lenient than if you're chauffeuring a mob.

 Yes, it's best if kids don't eat on the road - for the vehicle's interior, their clothes, and our nerves.
 But real-life schedules aren't always conducive to obeying that rule.

-Get your kids helping out with family chores is easy - so long as your chore expectations are age-based.
+Get your kids helping out with car cleaning and organizing is easy - so long as your chore expectations are age based and realistic.

 Once a child reaches a certain skill or age level, he can generally do the chores for his age group and those for the age groups below.

 Some of these chores need to be done each day, others each week, and still others once a month or even less frequently.

 Use your best judgment for what gets done when.
 Here are the family vehicle chores you can reasonably expect your child's help with, given his or her age.

 We spend much of our family lives in the car.